ModusCreateOrg/extjs-reactjs-examples/05-mixins/README.md

 install``` followeed by ```npm run```

 * a-floatingbox - simple example illustrating hoc for floating box (see src/box.js and src/App.css)
-* b-configs - simple example illustrating static members (this has been ejected and configured so decorators work)
+* b-configs - simple example illustrating decorators (this has been ejected and configured so decorators work)
+* c-maskable-example -  example illustrating hoc to add maksable to a component (this has been ejected and configured so decorators work)